Comanche Creek Reservoir: History

 The reservoir was built by TXU for cooling for Comanche Peak in the 1970s.
 It was impounded in 1979 and took 2 years to fill.
 The reservoir was man made when it was impounded in 1979 and the primary use was cooling of the nuclear power plant.
 Secondary uses for the impoundment is for recreational fishing.
 During COVID-19 Luminant Power shut down the public access to the park on Comanche Creek.
 The reservoir was first opened to the public in 2005 and has a conservational pool elevation of 775 feet.

 Due to the offensive nature of the word "squaw" the name of the reservoir was changed to Comanche Creek Reservoir by the United States Board of Geographic Names on September 8, 2022.

 Fish populations

 In various years the lake has been stocked with channel catfish, largemouth bass, smallmouth bass, shad and talapia.
 There are several species of fish that live in this reservoir.
 These species include Largemouth and smallmouth Bass, Channel Catfish, Tilapia, and Sunfish.
 These species of fish are well managed as there are events to catch certain species of fish to manage populations.

 Recreational use

 Fishing is the primary recreational activity.
-There are camping and fishing facilities at the 475 acre (1.9 km²) Squaw Creek Park across from the nuclear plant.
+There are camping and fishing facilities at the 475 acre (1.9 km^{2}) Squaw Creek Park across from the nuclear plant.
 While fishing is the main recreation use there is also swimming as the water in the reservoir is warmer than normal Texas water as the water that cools the power plant heats up and gets dumped back into the reservoir.